thkox/current-topics-of-software-engineering_2023-smart-alert-server/README.md

 ## Features

-1. **Real-Time Incident Management**
+### 1. Real-Time Incident Management

 The backend processes emergency reports submitted by users through the Smart Alert app.
 It evaluates the severity of each incident based on:

 - The number of reports submitted for a given incident.
 - The proximity of the reports in terms of geographic location and time.

-2. **Automated User Notification**
+### 2. Automated User Notification

-    If an incident is verified by the employee (civil protection role), the backend triggers an alert to users within a defined radius using Firebase Cloud Messaging.
-The notification includes details such as the event type, location, timestamp, and safety instructions.
+Once an incident is verified by an employee (civil protection role), the backend triggers an alert to users within a defined radius using Firebase Cloud Messaging (FCM).
+The notification includes essential information such as event type, location, timestamp, and safety instructions.

-3. **Incident Ranking and Prioritization**
+### 3. Incident Ranking and Prioritization

-    - The system ranks incidents based on how many reports are submitted and how close they are in time and space.
+- The system ranks incidents based on how many reports are submitted and their geographic and time proximity.
-    - These rankings help employees decide which incidents to approve and notify nearby citizens about.
+- Incident rankings help employees decide which reports to approve and notify nearby citizens about.

-4. **Cloud Functionality**
+### 4. Cloud Functionality

-    - **Cloud Functions:** Triggered automatically when new incident reports are submitted, the backend processes and categorizes reports for further action.
+- **Cloud Functions:** Automatically triggered when new incident reports are submitted, allowing the backend to process and categorize the reports for further action.
-    - **Google Cloud Scheduler:** Manages periodic tasks like sending reminders or handling time-based checks for expired incident reports.
+- **Google Cloud Scheduler:** Manages periodic tasks, such as sending reminders or handling time-based checks for expired incident reports.

 ## Setup Instructions